Maybe Accepting Guests

-I am an "Ancient" of CS, come at the rather ancient times of it - when it was still a marvellous community and had not turned corporate yet.
+I am an "ancient" of CS, from the "good old days", before 2013 - when it was still a marvellous community and had not turned corporate yet.
 So, please, help me to make this spirit go on, or even revive it!

 Love.
 Give love to people, be a comfort, a joy as much as I am able to be, for my contemporaries Discover the rich character of anyone Try to see and share the poetry of everything in our world And colour the universe !!!